Frequently Asked Questions – Here you will find answers to many common user questions.

 In most cases, it is possible for you to update your printer’s firmware.
 If you are experiencing problems that you believe to be firmware related, please contact us at firstname.lastname@example.org and we will be happy to help you with the update.
 When writing to us, please include your printer’s serial number (from the sticker on the back) and a photo of the printer’s display when you go to Utilities > Version Information.

 Please note that new printers are always shipped with the latest firmware version, so no updating is required for a new machine.
 Please also be aware that your Simplify3D profile should match your printer’s firmware version.
 For example, if your printer is running firmware rZX30, you should be using V3 Simplify3D profiles.
-If your printer runs rZX50, you should use V5 profiles.
+If your printer runs rZX50 or newer, you should use V5 profiles.

 NOTE.
-If you add the Multi-Material feature to the ZYYX Pro you may also need to update your Simplify3D Profiles, see the “Desktop Software” chapter above.
+If you add the Multi-Material or BT1-Pro upgraded extruder feature to the ZYYX Pro you may also need to update your Simplify3D Profiles, see the “Desktop Software” chapter above.

-In the case of an update, please remember to reset your machine settings (Utilities > Restore Settings).
-We recommend that you always do a Build-plate Tuning after updating your firmware.
+In the case of an update, please remember to after the update reset your machine settings (Utilities > Restore Settings).
+We also recommend that you always do a Build-plate Tuning after updating your firmware.

 Download a manual for Sailfish firmware >here<.